 5.3.1.1 2012 Round

 For capital city names and city names, there is divergence between the 2007 Policy and Implementation in the 2012 Applicant Guidebook.
 The 2007 Policy anticipated that these strings would be available without any special requirements and did not mention a provision requiring support/non-objection.
+Work Track members recalled in discussions about the 2007 Policy that Recommendation 20 in the 2007 Policy stated: “An application will be rejected if an expert panel determines that there is substantial opposition to it from a significant portion of the community to which the string may be explicitly or implicitly targeted.”
+In comments, Work Track members also flagged text accompanying Recommendation 5 of the Final Report - Introduction of New Generic Top-Level Domains.
+Recommendation 5 states “Strings must not be a reserved word.”
+The report’s discussion of this recommendation includes text quoted from the Reserved Names Working Group Final Report:

+However, new TLD applicants interested in applying for a TLD that incorporates a country, territory, or place name should be advised of the GAC Principles, and the advisory role vested to it under the ICANN Bylaws . . .
+Potential applicants should also be advised that the failure of the GAC, or an individual GAC member, to file a challenge during the TLD application process, does not constitute a waiver of the authority vested to the GAC under the ICANN Bylaws.

 The 2012 Applicant Guidebook required support/non-objection from relevant governments or public authorities for all representations, in any language, of capital city names of countries and territories listed in the ISO 3166-1 standard and city names where the applicant declares that it intends to use the gTLD for purposes associated with the city name.
 From one perspective, the 2012 Applicant Guidebook provisions represent a compromise position in which different parties found a middle ground.
 From another perspective, the 2012 Applicant Guidebook only represents a compromise between the GAC and ICANN staff and therefore does not represent the needs and interests of all parts of the ICANN community.

 Work Track members discussed that in the 2012 Applicant Guidebook the term “city” was not defined, which could be a source of uncertainty.
 At the same time, because support/non-objection was only required if the applicant intended to operate the TLD for purposes associated with the city name, the impact of this lack of precision may have been limited.
 Work Track members pointed out that there are different definitions of the term “city” and provided the following resources to illustrate this point: